ratteripenta/homepage-django/README.md

     python manage.py migrate

 directly after that.
 This will create the default pages titled *Main Page*, *About Me* and *Career Bio*.

+### Create a superuser

+To access the website's admin panel, you must also create a Django super user.
+This can be achieved by navigating to the path `.../homepage-django/app` and calling

+    python manage.py createsuperuser

+and following the instructions after.

 ### Test the page